 - The God Delusion – Richard Dawkins: This book probably doesn’t need much in the way of a recommendation from me.
 There’s a lot of good scientific and logical reasoning in this book that is highly unlikely to convince the religious, but can make one excellent at alienating people with whom you don’t want to converse anyway.

-- The End of Faith – Sam Harris: For those who find Dawkins too wishy washy on the subject of religion, Sam Harris is downright vehemently opposed to religion in all of its forms.
+- The End of Faith: Religion, Terror, and the Future of Reason – Sam Harris: For those who find Dawkins too wishy washy on the subject of religion, Sam Harris is downright vehemently opposed to religion in all of its forms.
 This one’s a bit over the top at times even for my taste.
 I include it here more as a topic starter than as a true recommendation.

 - Homer’s Odyssey: A Fearless Feline Tale, or How I Learned About Love and Life With a Blind Wonder Cat – Gwen Cooper: This may be the ultimate feel-good book.
 One might expect the tale of a blind kitten to be sad.
 It isn’t.
 What can one learn about life from a blind cat?
 You’ll have to read it.
 The cat is incredible.
 The book is a light quick read and well worth the time.